 - Although it is high in iron, the human body’s uptake of this is lower from plant-based sources than animal ones (unless it is combined with Vitamin C…)

 - Pea Protein is not yet considered “main-stream” so getting your hands on some might be more difficult than the usual big-brand suspects.

-There are more and more products emerging that contain protein from plant-based sources and are becoming easier and more accepted in the fitness communities.
+There are more and more protein bars and protein bites emerging that contain protein from plant-based sources and are becoming easier and more accepted in the fitness communities.

-At GRIT, we consider ourselves to be one of these forerunners for improving your nutrition through natural foods that have genuine nutritional benefits without the down sides of traditional protein powder sources.
+At GRIT Superfoods, we consider ourselves to be one of these forerunners for improving your nutrition through natural foods in our protein bites that have genuine nutritional benefits without the down sides of traditional protein powder sources.